mihaiolteanu/vuiet/README.md

 **vuiet-love-track**

-    Add the currently playing track to the loved songs list.
+    Add the currently playing track to the user loved songs.

 **vuiet-unlove-track**

-    Remove the currently playing track from the loved songs list.
+    Remove the currently playing track from the user loved songs.

 **vuiet-playing-track-lyrics**